Three of the Charnwood slate gravestones in Barrowby churchyard.

 The inscriptions, epigraphs, calligraphy and figurative carving on Charnwood slate gravestones reveal evidence of ever-changing fashions.
 This article is not the place to even summarise all these aspects of social history.
 However may I draw attention to the small number of the memorials decorated with a winged face.

 This motif was first noticed in the Vale of Belvoir area of the Leicestershire-Notttinghamshire borders and so has been dubbed the 'Belvoir angel'.
 However the distribution extends well outside the Vale of Belvoir and they are not angels at all but a folk art version of the spiritus (intended to signify the spirit of the deceased) found nationally on high status memorials of the eighteenth century.
-I have yet to spot this spiritus motif on a Lincolnshire gravestone, but suspect that is because I have yet to visit many churchyards.

 Although more commonly found on later Welsh slates, some gravestones include a few lines of poetry.
 Although often maudlin sometimes a little wit shines through.

 There is an especially unusual epitaph on a gravestone in Barrowby churchyard.
-The opening line is slightly confusing:- 'No friend had J of mine upon ye earth'.
+The opening line is slightly confusing:- 'No friend had I of mine upon ye earth'.
 I'll leave it to you to visit and try to make sense of this yourself!

 The Charnwood slate gravestone of 1739 commemorating Michael Willcock.
 The confusing epitaph is partly concealed by vegetation.
 Note the hourglass and scythe in the corners.